 The first step towards coping with workplace bullying involves being well equipped with the knowledge of what its different signs are.
 After this, it is necessary that you take certain steps to combat it.
 Remember there’s nothing wrong in not having recognized the signs earlier; it’s not your fault.
 The important thing for you to do is to focus on your health and fight back if you need to.

 Is it possible to combat workplace bullying?
 And how?

-Maullika Sharma, counselor at the Reach Clinic and Workplace Options says, “Workplace bullying can have a negative impact on productivity by killing one’s creativity, enthusiasm, motivation, joy of working, self-esteem and self-worth.”
+Maullika Sharma, counselor, and director at Workplace Options says, “Workplace bullying can have a negative impact on productivity by killing one’s creativity, enthusiasm, motivation, joy of working, self-esteem and self-worth.”

 To combat workplace bullying, she points out, “If the organization has a policy of zero tolerance for bullying, there are many things an employee may be able to do – like make a formal complaint or an informal complaint to the skip manager (a manager who is one or two levels higher than the immediate manager).
 But if the organization does not give the employees the freedom to speak up and report such behaviour , then there is not much an employee can do.
 If the manager, the CEO and the HR are aligned with the manager responsible for bullying, the employee doesn’t really have any option left besides changing their job.”